-- 1. Click Administration views > Workload manager administration views > Transaction group definitions to open the Transaction group definitions view. - This view displays a list of existing transaction group definitions.
-It has action buttons that allow you to create, update, and remove transaction group definitions, and to add a transaction to a transaction group. - 2.
-If you want to use information from an existing definition in the creation of your new definition, select the check box adjacent to an existing definition before continuing. - 3.
-Click the Create... action button. - 4.
-Provide the following information, as appropriate:
+- Click Administration views > Workload manager administration views > Transaction group definitions to open the Transaction group definitions view.
+This view displays a list of existing transaction group definitions.
+You can create, update, and remove transaction group definitions, and add a transaction to a transaction group. - 2.
+Optional: To use information from an existing definition when you create a new definition, select the check box in the Record column next to the required existing definition. - 3.
+Click Create. - Provide the appropriate information to create your transaction group definition.
+See Transaction group definitions - TRANGRP for a description of the fields in this view. - Click Yes to create the new definition and add it to the data repository.
+The Transaction group definitions view is displayed again with an entry for the new definition.